-New favorite summer dessert bar coming in hot!
-These Spiced Blueberry Crumb Bars are made grain-free using almond flour, sweetened with honey and maple syrup and bursting with juicy blueberry filling.
-We’re adding a little spice to the mix because that’s how we roll around here.
+You must make these healthy blueberry bars!
+These Blueberry Crumb Bars are made grain-free using almond flour, sweetened with honey and maple syrup and bursting with juicy blueberry filling.

-Who’s ready for some healthy spiced blueberry crumb bars?!
+Who’s ready for some healthy blueberry crumb bars?!

-My adult self loves these things but I probably wouldn’t have liked it as a kid because I didn’t eat much fruit or anything similar to fruit preserves.
-No PB&J, no jam on toast, NADA.
-I think the only fruit I ate was canned peaches and strawberries dipped in sugar.
+My adult self loves these things but I probably wouldn’t have liked it as a kid because I didn’t eat much fruit or anything similar to fruit preserves… No PB&J, no jam on toast, NADA.
+I think the only fruit I ate when I was a kid was canned peaches and strawberries dipped in sugar.
 Goodness gracious I was pathetic.

 For this healthy dessert bar recipe we’re talking: